carlignn/carlgaspar/content/posts/beginner-guide-to-investing-in-the-philippines.md

   - application
   - invest
   - philippines
-description: Track your investments with this portfolio tracker!
-Now LIVE on Google Play Store!
+description: Track your investments for free with Pesofolio!
+LIVE now on Google Play Store!
 ---
-Investing is buying something hoping that it will be worth more in the future.
+Short Description

+Track your assets in the Philippine Stock Market LIVE with this handy tool.

+Long Description

+Pesofolio is an Android based portfolio tracker for the Philippine Stock Exchange.

+## Technologies Used

+* Kotlin
+* Python
+* Amazon Web Services

+  * IAM
+  * DynamoDB
+  * Lambda
+  * CloudWatch
+  * API Gateway